 A student who is enrolled in an undergraduate course of study at a college/university or career school that usually doesn't exceed four years and that leads to an undergraduate degree or certificate.

 A federal student loan for which the borrower is fully responsible for paying the interest regardless of the loan status.
 Includes Direct Unsubsidized Loans (made through the William D. Ford Federal Direct Loan Program) and Unsubsidized Federal Stafford Loans (made through the Federal Family Education Loan (FFEL) Program*.)

-* The FFEL Program ended July 1, 2010 and no new loans have been made since that date.
+* The FFEL Program ended June 30, 2010 and no new loans have been made under the FFEL Program since that date.

-Income you do not pay taxes on, such as Supplemental Security income, child support, or federal, or public assistance, or you are not required to file a federal income tax return based on the amount of your taxable income.
+Income you do not pay taxes on, such as Supplemental Security income, child support, or federal, or public assistance.

 Payment made directly by the borrower and does not include payments obtained by federal offset, garnishment of income or asset execution.